SAEON/somisana/toolkit/README.md

 # postgis is required for the `raster2pgsql` application
 ```

-Then install the Python dependencies as defined in `Pipfile.lock`
+### Install the Python dependencies as defined in `Pipfile.lock`

+Now install the application Python dependencies

 ```sh
 cd toolkit